Bologna (newspaper): History

 Bologna was the first gazette published in the city of Bologna.
 The first known number still in existence is dated 28 June 1642, but it is probable that the printing started some months before.
 The founder and publisher up to 1658 was Lorenzo Pellegrini, and the first typographer was Nicolò Tebaldini.
 On 23 October 1643 Pellegrini obtained by the Senate of Bologna the formal privilege of publishing, but this authorization was questioned by the Papal legate (governor).
 On the 24 March 1646 the Bologna obtained the final formal privilege to be published.

 Tebaldini died on 14 March 1646 and it was followed as typographer by Giovanni Battista Ferroni.
 In January 1660 the printer and publisher became Giacomo Monti.
 He was succeeded by his sons Antonio Maria and Pier Maria.
 After the death of Antonio Maria on 16 April 1689 the newspaper Bologna changed the name of the publisher printed in the last page from Giacomo Monti to Pier Maria Monti.
+Following the establishment of the newspaper Bologna, newspapers in the Papal States proliferated throughout the 17th century, with numerous other publications emerging to meet the increasing demand for news and information.

 In this time the newspaper Bologna was issued weekly usually on Saturday.
 It was of four pages in a double format compared to a book (about A4 paper size), it contained news from Italy and abroad.

 On 14 December 1708 the publisher became Giovanni Antonio Saffi.
 Since the first number of 1709, the format of the page changed from a column to two columns.

 On 2 January 1788 the Saffi discontinued the Bologna and in its place published a new newspaper, the Gazzetta di Bologna, reducing the size of the page and using eight pages.
 From July 1788 it became biweekly, published on Wednesdays and Saturdays.
 The Gazzetta di Bologna lasted till June 1797 when, under the Cisalpine Republic, the Saffi discontinued it for publishing another newspaper, the Monitore Bolognese, more aligned with the French.